GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 sanity checks on the netcdf files that are updated by [compute_rates_all_sources.R](compute_rates_all_sources.R).

+[event_properties_and_GOF.R](event_properties_and_GOF.R) shows some investigation of relationships between rupture geometry and goodness-of-fit.
+This is used to create 'bias adjustments' for heterogeneous and variable-uniform slip events, by comparing the statistical properties of 'modelled events which are similar to deep-ocean-tsunami-observations' to 'all modelled events'.

 ## Plotting routines

 [plot_hazard_curves.R](plot_hazard_curves.R) contains a function to plot the